day8/re-com/README.md

   :on-change (fn [new-val] (reset! status-icon? new-val))]
 ```

 Notice how each parameter value has a short, leading keyword name.
 The first version, using `positional parameters`, was more concise, the 2nd using `named parameters` is more explicit.
-Both have their merits - a situation which invariably leads to vigorously contested Religious wars.
+Both have their merits - a situation which invariably leads to highly contested Religious wars.
 We've gone with `named parameters` in the API because:
 	1. the code using the library seems easier to read (despite being longer)
 	2. as a result the code seems more understandable - something we value above all other considerations.
 	3. optionality  -  not all parameters have to be supplied, defaults can be introduced